H0lurwafemi/Single-Portfolio/README.md

 Getting Started
 To run this project locally, follow these steps:

-Install Dependencies: Navigate to the project directory and run npm install to install the required dependencies.

-Run the Development Server: Use npm run dev to start the development server.
-The application will be available at http://localhost:3000.

 Explore the Application: Open your web browser and go to http://localhost:3000 to explore the web application.
 You can interact with the different sections and switch between light and dark themes.

 Technology Stack